Take a peek at these Foyer Entrance Ideas we implemented, and find out how we saved $2000 by doing it ourselves!

-And that didn't include any of the trim work.
+And all of these foyer entrance ideas and quotes didn't include any of the trim work.

-Back in October he decided to add to the trim work in our foyer, and after a few weekends with an air compressor and nail gun he was almost done.
-So last week, as I determined to have things looking a little more put together before Christmas, I called a painter to come tackle the paint job.
+Several years ago, he decided to add to the trim work in our foyer, and after a few weekends with an air compressor and nail gun he was almost done.
+After that, I was determined to have things looking a little more put together before Christmas that year, so I called a painter to come tackle the paint job.

-We'd budgeted money for the project, and as it's a crazy time of year I knew I wouldn't have time to paint, and felt like James really didn't either.
+We'd budgeted money for the project, and as it was crazy time of year I knew I wouldn't have time to paint, and felt like James really didn't either.

 Until the estimate came back at over $2300.
 YIKES.